zahid-official/milestone-13/readme.md

 - **`any`** provides the most flexibility but sacrifices type safety.
 It should be used cautiously to avoid undermining TypeScript's core benefit of static type checking.
 - **`unknown`** ensures type safety by requiring explicit type checks before using the value, making it a safer alternative to `any`.
 - **`never`** is used for functions that never return a value or when an operation cannot be completed, such as in infinite loops or error-throwing situations.

+By understanding and correctly using any, unknown, and never, developers can write more reliable, maintainable, and type-safe code.